dxos/dxos/docs/docs/specs/v0/composer-2.md

 2. Runtime extensibility - for now it's ok to assume all plugins are compiled-in, and later we'll tackle loading and installing them at runtime via ESM.
 3. Dynamic discovery and installation of modular UI components - although the design should not preclude this later once runtime extensibility is complete.
 4. Central registration in DMG - no dynamic discovery and installation means DMG is not required in this design.
-5. Coupling of any part of the composer model to ECHO - ECHO will be just one of the sources of state for the application, and therefore the application model should not marry developers to ECHO.
+5. Coupling of any part of the application model to ECHO - ECHO will be just one of the sources of state for the application, and therefore the application model should not marry developers to ECHO.

 ## Definitions